-How Can I Tell If My Lexington Home Is at Risk for Spider Problems?
+How Can I Tell If My Lexington Home Is At Risk For Spider Problems?

 All homes have the potential to attract and host spider infestations.
-Unlike other pest insects, like cluster flies, spiders are a year-round nuisance because they overwinter in dark corners of the home and eat a wide variety of insects.
+Unlike other pest insects, like cluster flies, spiders in Lexington are a year-round nuisance because they overwinter in dark corners of the home and eat a wide variety of insects.
 Some of the most common spiders that you may find in your home are house spiders, brown recluses, and black widow spiders.

 Spider infestations in KY and factors that lead to spider problems